IFS AB

 IFS AB (Industrial and Financial Systems) is a multinational enterprise software company headquartered in Linköping, Sweden.
-The company develops and delivers enterprise software for customers worldwide who manufacture and distribute goods, maintain assets, and manage service-focused operations.
-IFS has over 5,000 employees that support thousands of customers worldwide from a network of local offices and a growing ecosystem of partners.
+IFS has over 7,000 employees in more than 80 countries.

 History

 Early years (1983–1996)

 IFS was founded in 1983 in Sweden and launched its first software product IFS Maintenance in 1985.
 Five years later the complete product suite known as IFS Applications was launched.
 In the next several years saw IFS expanding its presence in the Scandinavian region with the establishment of offices in Norway, Finland, Denmark and then expanding outside Scandinavia into Poland.
 1993, saw IFS introduced its first graphical user interface and expanded to Malaysia.
 In 1995, it expanded to North America.

 Expansions (1996–2015)

 In 1996, IFS was listed in the Swedish stock exchange and the product was made into a component based one.
 This was followed with the launch of its web client and its establishment of an RnD center in Colombo.
 In 2001, IFS introduced Java-based mobile clients and Internet portals.
 In 2004, NEC acquired a 7.7% of IFS share capital.
 By 2005, IFS Applications had more than 500,000 users.
 In 2008, IFS launched its new GUI and began several acquisitions.